Jump To A Section:

 8. Proceed to enter in the course you took and the grades you earned.
 If a course is in progress, you will select "IP".
 If a course is planned in the future, select "planned."

-1. In the School Lookup in the Other Schools section on the Education page, scroll to the "I do not see my school listed." option.
+1. Select the Common App tab (across the top), then select the Education page (vertical on the left).
+Then in the Other Schools section on the Education page, click “Find school.”
+Type in “LanguageBird” and scroll to the "I do not see my school listed." option and then click “Continue”

 3. Navigate to Courses and Grades.